Fall Vegetable Garden: 11 Crops to Plant

 11. Parsley

-Parsley is another great cool-weather crop.
+Parsley is another great cool-weather crop for the fall vegetable garden.
 While growing it from seed can take forever, you can transplant clumps in fall that may stay productive much of the winter.

 It’s a good idea to protect fall-planted areas over the winter with a layer of straw to provide a layer of insulation and prevent frost heaving as soil freezes and thaws.
 Frost heaving is not as big a big concern with small seeds and seedlings as it is with crops like rhubarb and horseradish, which have larger roots.
 Don’t lay the straw down in a thick layer; rather, remove sections from the bale and fluff them up and sprinkle the loose material over the soil.